ibmdbanalytics/ibmdbpy/blogs/use_case.md

 3. The crime data is retrieved as an `IdaGeoDataFrame` which is similar to a `pandas` data frame.
-The process of data retrieval and spatial analysis is much faster with `ibmdbpy` when compared to some well know spatial analysis libraries like `shapely` and `geopandas`, which usually performs pairwise geometric operations between two different geometries.
+The process of data retrieval and spatial analysis is much faster with `ibmdbpy` when compared to some well known spatial analysis libraries like `shapely` and `geopandas`, which usually need an additonal installation of GDAL and reads the data directly into memory which makes the process of data load very slow.
-FIXME: Dont understand this...

-Some users might want to use a more Python-like syntax to perform the same exploratory analysis using IdaGeoDataFrames from __ibmdbpy-spatial extension__ .

 FIXME: dont think we need the time here, because we dont compare to geopandas.